‘Weed and Feed’ vs ‘Lawn Feed’

 The Verdict

-If you speak to a professional, they will generally use a lawn feed rather than a weed & feed - the main reason for this is that a lawn feed has a lower chance of scorching and a professional gardener will not be dependent upon rain or watering when applying it.
+If you speak to a professional, they will generally use a lawn feed rather than a weed & feed - the main reason for this is that a lawn feed has a lower chance of scorching and the weed killing properties of the weed & feed are pretty limited.

 Share by: